jp3tty/Election_Analysis/README.md

 @image of defining variables

-The Python program then opens the election CSV file and processes the lines of data to tally the listed outputs by the means of a For loop.
+The Python program then opens the election CSV file and processes the lines of data to tally the total votes and capture the candidate and county names by the means of a For loop.

 @image of the For loop

-After the For loop is completed
+When the program finds a new candidate, it adds the new name to its list and tallies that individauls information with the previous For loop.
+The program continues this process until all lines of data have been analyzed.

+Once this data has been processed the program prints this information to the command line and saves it in the "election_results" file.

+@Image of total votes being saved and printed

+The county votes are determined with a For loop similar to the loop that was used to process the total votes for each candidate.

+@Image of county votes For loop.

+This section of the code also uses the total votes to calculates the percentage of votes for each county and declares the county with the largest number of votes.
+This information is printed and saved to the TXT file.

+@Image of print and save.

+Conditional formatting is applied at the end of the script to process and report the winning candidate, their vote count, and winning percentage, as well as print the information to the command line and save it to the TXT file.

 @@@Images of the Python code.